ataiva-software/kontainers/docs/testing/verification-report.md

 #### Backend Testing

-✅ **Verified**: Backend testing implementation follows the documented approach:
+VERIFIED: **Verified**: Backend testing implementation follows the documented approach:
 - Elysia is used for creating test instances of the API
 - API endpoints are tested with appropriate HTTP methods
 - Service mocking follows documented patterns